 ||9 weeks gestation of pregnancy

-Since annual updates to ICD-9 CM and ICD-10 make transition planning difficult, vendors, system maintainers, payers, and educators requested a code freeze.
+Annual updates to ICD-9 CM and ICD-10 would have made transition planning difficult, so, vendors, system maintainers, payers, and educators requested a code freeze.
 As a result, the last regular, annual updates to both ICD-9-CM and ICD-10-CM were made on Oct 1, 2011.
-Limited code updates in years 2012 - 2015 will be permitted in order to capture new technology and new diseases:
+Limited code updates in years 2012 - 2015 were permitted in order to capture new technology and new diseases:

 October 1, 2011 – last regular updates to ICD-9-CM and ICD-10-CM/PCS occurred